adamsilver/fdpb/08-an-upload-form.md

 On the face of it, this implementation is visually pleasing and it's still accessible.
 Keyboard and mouse users can operate it like normal and screen readers will announce the state of the input and associated label.

 But operating the interface is not the only thing that needs consideration.
-Unfortunately, this enhancement crumbles under further scrutiny.
+This enhancement crumbles under further scrutiny.

 First, updating the label to reflect the state is confusing because the label should describe the field and remain unchanged regardless of state.
-In this case, screen reader users will hear ‘some-file.pdf selected’ (or similar) as opposed to ‘Attach file’.
+In this case, screen reader users will hear ‘some-file.pdf selected’ (or similar) as opposed to “Attach document”.

-Second, the interface makes no allowances for a visual hint or error message which is normally positioned inside the label, as set out in ‘A Registration Form’.
+Second, the interface makes no allowances for a visual hint or error message which is should be positioned inside the label, as explained and set out in “A Registration Form”.

 Third, file inputs let mouse users drag and drop files.
-The input itself acts as a ‘drop zone’, which savvy users may prefer.
+The input itself acts as a “drop zone”, which savvy users may prefer.
 Hiding the input means forgoing this functionality.

-Unfortunately, the improvement to aesthetics isn't worth the degradation in functionality and utility.
+Any improvement to aesthetics just isn't worth the degradation in functionality and utility.

-## A multiple file input
+## Multiple Files

-Some tasks involve having to upload multiple files at once.
-One way to do this is to add a `multiple` attribute onto the input.
-The only difference now is that users can select multiple files from dialog.
+Some tasks involve users needed to upload multiple files at once.
+One way to do this is to add the `multiple` attribute onto the input.
+Now, when the user activates the file picker dialog, the user can select multiple files.

 ![Multiple file input](.)

 This inocuous attribute grants a lot of power and seems to solve the multiple file problem in one fell swoop, but it's not perfect.

-First, users can only select files within a single directory within the file explorer.
-If they want to upload files residing across different folders they'll be stuck.
-Of course they could move all the files into a single folder beforehand but this puts the onus on the user.
+First, users can only select files within a single directory within the dialog.
+If they need to upload files withing different folders they can't.
+Of course, users could move all the files into a single folder beforehand but this puts the onus on the user.

-Second, some browsers don't recognise `multiple` and so degrades into a single file input.
-This may result in a broken experience.
+Second, some browsers don't recognise the `multiple` attribute.
+In this case it will degrade into a standard file picker, which could result in a broken experience.

 ![Show a design that means they can't upload more than one file](.)